Code

 Reading sensitive files (

-).Writing SSH keys or executing OS commands.
+/etc/passwd,/etc/shadow).Writing SSH keys or executing OS commands.

 After bashing my head against the keyword filter, I started looking for alternatives.
 I wanted to understand what we are dealing with.
-Since we can’t import anything, I wanted to know what we have, to know what we can do.
+Since we canβt import anything, I wanted to know what we have, to know what we can do.
 After some research, I found:

 This printed a list of loaded modules, including multiple

-modules, hello, database.Next, I pretended to read documentation while secretly letting an AI agent cook up code for me.
+sqlalchemymodules, hello, database.Next, I pretended to read documentation while secretly letting an AI agent cook up code for me.
 The goal: enumerate the database.
 After some trial and error:

 This revealed two tables: user and code.
 Okay, now let's try to get the users.
 After going through the same process to reach working code: